 Students can pick up exactly where they left off during assessments, so these do not need to be completed in one sitting.

 Here's how to check class progress and performance on the assessment:

 - To check completion progress on the assessment you just assigned to your students, select on the arrow icon next to the assessment.

 You will see a list of students who have not yet completed the assessment, as well as a list of students who have already completed the assessment.
 This makes it easy to track the completion.

 Once an assignment is completely finished, meaning all students have completed it, it will be moved from the list of assignments and will be filed under the Completed Assignments section at the top of the page.
 You will see each completed assignment as well as a link to the sessions tab to see how students performed.

-- Select See Results or visit the Reports page (on the left navigation bar) and select Assessment Report to see student performance on the benchmark assessment.
+- Select See Results or visit the Reports page (on the left navigation bar) and select Assessment Report to see student performance on the assessment.

 When you view the completion progress for each assignment, you can select See Results for a direct link to the assessment data (stored in the Sessions report).
-Alternatively, you can log in to your Teacher Dashboard, select Reports in the "Math" section of the left navigation bar, and then select Assessment Report.
-You will find a list of the benchmark assessments you have assigned.
+Alternatively, you can log in to your Teacher Home, select Reports in the "Math" section of the left navigation bar, and then select Assessment Report.
+You will find a list of the assessments you have assigned.
 They are organized by date, and you can see what you assigned, as well as completion progress.